TerryV8/click-count/docs/source_control_management.md

 Source Control Management is an important component in our continuous integration and continous deployment pipeline.

 It is an huge part of the software development workflow in daily basis:
-- Each coding evoluated by th
+- Any code evolves by the developers can be tracked in Source Control Management.
-- Tout code evolue par les developpeurs sera trackes dans le Source Control Management
+- The developers will use the Source Control Management to track their changed separately (via their branches) and merge them all
 - Les developpeurs utiliseront le Source Control Management pour tracquer leur changement separement (via des branches) et puis les merger ensemble.

 Toutes part d'automatisations qui a besoin d'interagir avec le code source utilisera le Source Control Management